farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 If only one of their two dice meets are beats the value of the ID then they've encountered a Success with Consequences.
 While they may have achieved their goal, it comes at a cost.
 The cost should never override the success.

 Finally, if the value on the ID is greater than both the Level and Path dice, then the character has failed at their task.
-The consequences for which can be minor setbacks to downright fatal (see Severity of Outcome).
+The consequences for which can be minor setbacks to downright fatal ([see Severity of Outcome](#severity-of-outcome).

 Characters are not without their tricks, however.
-While the GM has the power to set the Imposition Die, the players have access to Aptitude (see Paths) which allows them the ability to lower the starting Imposition Die.
+While the GM has the power to set the Imposition Die, the players have access to Aptitude ([see Paths](#paths)) which allows them the ability to lower the starting Imposition Die.

 ## THE THREE DICE